PAMPAS-Lab/Hinton-Life-Video-To-Srt/2023/20230509Godfather of AI  discusses dangers the developing technologies pose to society.md

-# Geoffrey Hinton on AI Risks: "We're Entering a Time of Great Uncertainty" (2023 Interview Summary)
+# Geoffrey Hinton on AI Risks: "We're Entering a Time of Great Uncertainty"

 ## 📽️ 视频概览
 - **标题**: Godfather of AI discusses dangers the developing technologies pose to society